MLHale/GenCyber-web-content/day1/virtualization-primer.md

 When you list the `Type:` option, you will see that VirtualBox supports many types of guest OSes.
 Select `Linux`.
 For `Version:` select `Ubuntu (64-bit)`

-> Its possible, depending on which host OS you are using, that your operating system may only support 32bit virtual machines - in which case you will need to use a 32bit Ubuntu install.
+> Its possible, depending on which host OS you are using, that your operating system may only support 32-bit virtual machines - in which case you will need to use a [32-bit Ubuntu Desktop install](http://mirror.pnl.gov/releases/trusty/ubuntu-14.04.4-desktop-i386.iso).
 Its also possible, that your BIOS is not configured to support 64bit VMs - in which case you can follow the easy guide at [https://techfixes.net/how-to-fix-virtualbox-only-showing-32-bit-option/](https://techfixes.net/how-to-fix-virtualbox-only-showing-32-bit-option/) to resolve this issue.

 Your final configuration should look like this.
 Then click `Next`.